-Did you know that some three-fourths of STEM librarians believe that holding in-class meetings is the most effective way to interact with their constituents?
+Did you know that some three-fourths of STEM librarians believe that holding in-person meetings and consultations is the most effective way to interact with their faculty constituents?
 Neither did we, until we began our STEM Library Survey Series earlier this summer.
 Now we’re ready to share the first batch of results with you.

 JoVE proudly sits at the center of libraries, scientific research and STEM classrooms.
 Our videos are born out of decades of combined experience in a wide range of scientific fields.
 More than 25,000 faculty members, researchers and students visit our site daily.